UCM Human Subjects Review Committee

-3. When the study needs to be renewed or you have completed the study or are renewing), complete the final (or renewal survey) in Blackboard.
+3. When you have completed the study or are renewing), complete the final (or renewal survey) in Blackboard.
 It is required documentation of the number of subjects and any adverse events the subjects experienced.

 Not Human Subjects Research Determination - This form determines whether or not an IRB review is required.
 A formal "not human subjects determination" letter will be sent if approved.

-Exempt Application - Exempt research is where the subjects are ususally anonymous, no intervention and minimal risk.
+Exempt Application - Exempt research is where the subjects are usually anonymous, no intervention and minimal risk.

-Expedited Review Application - These are typically for research which has identifyable information, an intervention and minimal risk.
+Expedited Review Application - These are typically for research which has identifiable information, an intervention and minimal risk.
 Click for categories of research that may have an expedited review.

 Full Review Application - Full reviews address research that is associated with greater than minimal risks or includes protected populations including minors, pregnant women, fetuses or prisoners.
 The Human Subjects Review Committee recommends getting our assistance prior to this type of submission.
 This is due 5 days before the meeting dates listed below (see meeting schedule).